phuonglh/vlp/README.md

 This is a repository of a Scala project which implements some basic tasks of Vietnamese text processing.
 Each basic task is implemented in a module.
-- `tok`: tokenizer, which implements a rule-based word segmentation approach;
+1. `tok`: tokenizer, which implements a rule-based word segmentation approach;
-- `tag`: tagger, which implements a conditional Markov model for sequence tagging;
+2. `tag`: tagger, which implements a conditional Markov model for sequence tagging;
-- `ner`: named entity recognizer, which implements a bidirectional conditional Markov model for sequence tagging;
+3. `ner`: named entity recognizer, which implements a bidirectional conditional Markov model for sequence tagging;
-- `tdp`: dependency parser, which implements a transition-based dependency parsing approach;
+4. `tdp`: dependency parser, which implements a transition-based dependency parsing approach;
-- `tpm`: topic modeling, which implements a Latent Dirichlet Allocation (LDA) model;
+5. `tpm`: topic modeling, which implements a Latent Dirichlet Allocation (LDA) model;
-- `tcl`: text classification, which implements a feed-forward neural network model
+6. `tcl`: text classifier, which implements a feed-forward neural network model for text classification

 ## 1. Tokenizer